A geometric free field realisation for the genus-two class $\mathcal{S}$ theory of type $\mathfrak{a}_1$: The free field realisation

 \section{The free field realisation}

 In this section we derive and present a free field realisation for the genus-two VOA.
 While an explicit form for the VOA in terms of strong generators has been given in \cite{Kiyoshige:2020uqz}, we will operate behind a veil of ignorance regarding results so as to help illustrate how the EFT-motivated free field Ansatz constrains the form of the free field realisation, ultimately leading to a quick and efficient (re-)derivation of the full OPEs.
-For reference, note that the complete set of OPEs (in our conventions) are given by canonical $T$ and $Z$ OPEs encoding dimensions and $\rmU(1)_F$ charges, Equations \eqref{eq:chi_covariant_OPEs}, \eqref{eq:chi_big_OPE}, and \eqref{eq:covariant_OPEs}, and the $\bZ_2$ transformations of those with respect to the automorphism given in \eqref{eq:Z2_automorphism}.
+For reference, note that the complete set of OPEs (in our conventions, and in terms of strong generators as redefined in Equations \eqref{eq:bchiredefinition}, \eqref{eq:upsilon_redefinition}, and \eqref{eq:upsilon_redefinition_two}) are given by canonical $T$ and $Z$ OPEs encoding dimensions and $\rmU(1)_F$ charges, Equations \eqref{eq:chi_covariant_OPEs}, \eqref{eq:chi_big_OPE}, and \eqref{eq:covariant_OPEs}, and the $\bZ_2$ transformations of those with respect to the automorphism given in \eqref{eq:Z2_automorphism}.

 We adopt the philosophy developed in our previous work \cite{Beem:2019tfp} and introduce ingredients in accordance with the Higgs branch physics of the theory.
 To this end, in correspondence with the $\UU_{\sf x}$ patch of $\MM_{\rm H}$ and the two residual vector multiplets we introduce the free field VOA,